Como San Giovanni railway station

 Como San Giovanni railway station (Stazione di Como San Giovanni) is the main station serving the city and comune of Como, in the region of Lombardy, northern Italy.
 Opened in 1875, it forms part of the Milan–Chiasso railway, and is also a terminus of the Como–Lecco railway, which branches off the main line a few kilometres (miles) to the south, at Albate-Camerlata.

 Como San Giovanni is the last Italian station on the line to Chiasso, and therefore fulfils the functions of a border station.
 However, border checks have not been carried out there since 2008, when Switzerland joined the Schengen Agreement.

 The station is currently managed by Rete Ferroviaria Italiana (RFI), but the commercial area of the passenger building is managed by Centostazioni.
 Train services are operated by Trenitalia.
-Each of these companies is a subsidiary of Ferrovie dello Stato (FS), Italy's state-owned rail company.
+Each of these companies is a subsidiary of Ferrovie dello Stato Italiane (FS), Italy's state-owned rail company.

+It is one of four stations in Como, the others being Como Borghi, Como Camerlata and Como Nord Lago.

 Location

-Como San Giovanni railway station is situated in Piazzale San Gottardo, a short distance to the west of the city centre.
+Como San Giovanni railway station is situated in Piazzale San Gottardo, a 15-minute walk from the city centre.

 History

 The station was opened on 27 July 1875, upon the inauguration of the Albate–Como section of the Milan–Chiasso railway.

-Features
+It remained the northern terminus of the line until the following year, when the construction of the section from Como under the Monte Olimpinoto to Chiasso in Switzerland was completed.
+With the opening of the Gotthard Tunnel in 1882, Como San Giovanni became part of an important north-south axis between Northern Italy and Switzerland, as the Milan–Chiasso railway line was one of the southern feeder lines of the Gotthard railway.

+In 1888, the railway line from Lecco to Albate was opened, with trains on the line being continued from Albate to Como San Giovanni from the beginning.

+Architecture

-The current passenger building was built after the destruction of World War II, to a design of Paolo Perilli.
+The current passenger building was built after the destruction of World War II, to a design by the Italian engineer and architect Paolo Perilli, known for the numerous railway stations he designed across Italy for the Ferrovie dello Stato.
 It was inaugurated in 1949.
 A structure in brick on two levels (of which only the ground floor is accessible to travellers), it consists of three sections joined by a glass wall that provides much of the lighting inside the central hall.
 It is also attached to shelters facing the station yard.